 Do Men Really Care About Contraception?

-You will never guess what the CDC just revealed about single American men in the US.
-Recall that this federal agency monitors and prevents disease outbreaks, from autism to zika, and also maintains nationwide health statistics.
+You will never guess what the CDC recently revealed about single American men in the US.
+Recall that this federal agency monitors and prevents the outbreak of disease, from influenza to Zika, and maintains nationwide health statistics.
 They do good work and, like me, are keenly interested in men’s health.
 I applaud them.

 So what are sexually active young American men up to these days?
 Taking control of contraception, that’s what!
 Check out the latest stats (2011 to 2015):